r3-os/r3/README.md

 <a href="https://repl.it/@yvt/R3-Kernel-Hosted-Port#main.rs"><b>Try it on Repl.it</b></a>
 </p>

-R3 is a proof-of-concept of a static RTOS that utilizes Rust's compile-time function evaluation mechanism for static configuration (creation of kernel objects and memory allocation) and const traits to decouple kernel interfaces from implementation.
+**R3-OS** (or simply **R3**) is a proof-of-concept of a static RTOS that utilizes Rust's compile-time function evaluation mechanism for static configuration (creation of kernel objects and memory allocation) and const traits to decouple kernel interfaces from implementation.

 - **All kernel objects are defined statically** for faster boot times, compile-time checking, predictable execution, reduced RAM consumption, no runtime allocation failures, and extra security.
 - A kernel and its configurator **don't require an external build tool or a specialized procedural macro**, maintaining transparency and inter-crate composability.